NothinBetterToDo/Statistical-Learning/index.md

   - e.g. R-squared = 80% , the model accounts for 80% of variability in the data & the rest are randomness or other factors

+**Advanced Regression**

+We can use trees to divide data set, and speficy different modesl for each subset of the data.

+1. Classification Problems
+   - CART (Classification and Regression Trees)
+2. Decision Making
+   - Decision Tree

+**References**

+1. The R Book, by Michael J.Crawley, Published by Wiley, 2007.
+2. Introduction to Analytics Modeling, by Prof.Joel Sokol.